shomali11/slacker/README.md

 ## Example 2

-Defining a command with an optional description and example
+Defining a command with an optional description and example.
+The handler replies to a thread.

 ```go
 package main